-Game server load balancing is a network methodology used to distribute network traffic between multiple game-servers.
-Different criteria can be used to distribute the players' traffic between the game servers, like turn-based, weighted or persistent routing, to name a few.
+Game server load balancing is a network methodology used to distribute network traffic between multiple game servers.
+Different load balancing algorithms can be used to distribute the players' traffic between the game servers, like turn-based, weighted or persistent routing, to name a few.
 The game server load balancing device or software, called a load balancer, sits between the game servers and the players(clients), and is responsible for ensuring that each player gets routed to the most desirable game server

 Active health monitors ensure that the player traffic is only sent to the most desirable servers by monitoring connection metrics such as game server load, player latency, and game server health.
 The game server load balancer also plays a critical part in a disaster recovery plan, where traffic can seamlessly switch to a new server in case the server goes down for some reason.
 Additionally, the balancer can protect against security and DoS threats with active monitoring of anomalies.